Sringaravelan: Plot

 The next day, DGP finds about the shootout that happened in the temple in many newspapers.
 Angrily, he and his gang hits Kannan.
 Varmaji tells them that he told Kannan to take Radhu to the temple to get them married.
 DGP slaps Radhu and he tries to kill Kannan, but she stops it and tells that she will marry the person whom her father told earlier which made Kannan very upset.
 DGP kicks him out of the house and his father comes there to take him.
 DGP seeks help from SI Ukken Tintu, a funny and comedian police officer to make some arrangements and full protection for Radhu's marriage in the auditorium.
 Tintu thinks that DGP is really the Director general of police and helps him.
 Only Kannan knows the killer so the police takes him along with his friends.
 His friends tells that they all are Kannan which confuses Tintu.
 He takes many persons whose names are Kannan to the police station.
 DGP finds Kannan and tells to identify.
 He fools them by drawing the wrong person.
 DGP gives 2 lakhs to Tintu to keep Kannan and his friends in custody.
 But he releases Kannan as he realises he loves Radhu and DGP is a criminal.
 He gives the two lakhs to Kannan and he tells that the person whom he drew was Oommen Chandy and he tells that he didn't draw the killer's face as he thought that there might be some people in the police who might be the killer's men.
 Meanwhile, DGP makes arrangements for Radhu's marriage but she was unhappy.
-Varmaji tells that he was a father like DGP but he lost his daughter due to him.
+Varmaji tells him that he was a father like DGP but he lost his daughter due to him.
 DGP tells that he didn't force and marry Revathy but it was due to some circumstances.